cman85/mooncord-emojis/README.md

 # Mooncord Emojis for [Custom Emoji](https://github.com/TheLouisHong/runelite-custom-emoji) plugin on RuneLite.

 ## Using Mooncord emojis
-1.Install the Custom Emoji plugin
+1. Install the Custom Emoji plugin
 2. Install git https://github.com/git-guides/install-git
 3. Type !emojifolder in your client to open the emoji folder
 4. Navigate to that folder via your terminal